tierklinik-dobersberg/cis-idm/README.md

 - Self-Service: Manage your active user-sessions and revoke refresh/access tokens
 - UI: i18n support (UI is currently in German Only)
-- Internal: Support to send Mails (required by items below)
-- Internal: Support to send SMS via Twilio (required by items below)
 - Authz: A role based authentication system
 - Self-Service: Change privacy settings
-- Self-Service: Verification of phone numbers
-- Self-Service: Verification of E-Mail addresses
 - Auth: 2FA authentication using SMS
 - Auth: 2FA authentication using E-Mail
 - Auth: E-Mail magic-link authentication
-- Auth: Password recovery using E-Mail or SMS
 - Feature-Flag management on a per-user basis

 ## Quick-Start